BrandonHo/PathfindingVisualisation/README.md

-# React Pathfinding Visualiser
+# React Pathfinding Visualisation

 This react project provides a visualisation of pathfinding algorithms.
 I primarily created this project to learn about and become more familiar with React hooks.
-This project specifically uses functional components (with React hooks), rather than class components.
+A live demonstration of the pathfinding visualiser can be found at the following [link](https://brandonho.github.io/PathfindingVisualisation/).

 This project is inspired by Clement Mihailescu's video about a pathfinding visualiser project, which can be found [here](https://youtu.be/n4t_-NjY_Sg).